segmentio/segment-docs/src/unify/profiles-sync/index.md

 The following Segment access [roles](/docs/segment-app/iam/roles/) apply to Profiles Sync:

-**Profiles and Engage read-only**: Read-only access to Profiles Sync, including the sync history and configuration settings.
+**Unify and Engage read-only**: Read-only access to Profiles Sync, including the sync history and configuration settings.
 With these roles assigned, you can't download PII or edit Profiles Sync settings.

-**Profiles read-only and Engage user**: Read-only access to Profiles Sync, including the sync history and configuration settings.
+**Unify read-only and Engage user**: Read-only access to Profiles Sync, including the sync history and configuration settings.
 With these roles assigned, you can't download PII or edit Profiles Sync settings.

-**Profiles and Engage Admin access**: Full edit access to Profiles Sync, including the sync history and configuration settings.
+**Unify and Engage Admin access**: Full edit access to Profiles Sync, including the sync history and configuration settings.

 ### Step 2: Connect the warehouse and enable Profiles Sync